gregvonkuster/docker-galaxy-ChIP-exo/README.md

 ``-p 8080:80`` will make port 80 (inside the container) available on port 8080 of your computer.
 Within the container an Apache Webserver is running on port 80 and that port can be bound to a local port on your computer.
-With this parameter you can access your Galaxy instance by pointing your browser to ``http://localhost:8080``.
-If that address doesn't work, try the default docker IP address you discovered above (e.g., ``http://192.168.99.100``).
+With this parameter you can access your Galaxy instance by pointing your browser to ``http://localhost:8080`` if running on Linux.
+On OS X use the default docker IP address you discovered above (e.g., ``http://192.168.99.100``).

 ``gregvonkuster/galaxy-chip-exo`` is the Image/Container name that directs docker to the correct path in the